WittsMei/Hubspot-Sales-Analysis/README.md

 ## Summary of Insights

 #### Plan Platform Type
-- In September 2022, Enterprise plans experienced a significant surge, reaching a record high of $3.35 million in monthly bookings.
+- In September 2022, Enterprise plans experienced a spike, reaching a record high of $3.35 million in monthly bookings.
 However, this momentum sharply declined twice: first in the winter of 2022 and then again in the summer of 2023, eventually falling to nearly its lowest point of $2.31 million by June 2023.
 - Starters and Professionals plans exhibited significant volatility from summer 2022 to fall 2023.
 This fluctuation warrants investigation to determine whether the issues stem from the products themselves or if post-pandemic shifts in business priorities and digital strategies are affecting their performance.